Part 2: National Examination Paper

 - all candidates receiving feedback with their results based on the Performance Criteria tested in the exam.

-See the Guide for Candidates and the links below for detailed guidance about the National Examination Paper.
+See the Guide for Candidates for detailed guidance on the Interview.